Kielx/PP_Projekt/README.md

 - ~~Compress archive with cars and users on exit~~
 - Add getline for better input
 - Add remove option
+- Fix bug with adding function and missing car

 ## ❔ O projekcie